egarcia2/planificador341/README.md

-# planificador341
-OS scheduler simulator (planificador is the spanish translation for 'scheduler')

 # CS 341 Final Project: Planificador
-OS scheduler simulator (planificador is the spanish translation for 'scheduler'). ** We have used Java to implement the following: **
+OS scheduler simulator (planificador is the spanish translation for 'scheduler'). **We have used Java to implement the following:**

 Our project implements the following things:
 * Five common scheduling algorithms as described in OSTEP Chapters (CPU: Scheduling, Multi-level Feedback, and Lottery Scheduling)